nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 310
 00:18:59,228 --> 00:19:04,497
-[SPEAKER_01]: just morphine, which is an anti-clodian agent that people take.
+[SPEAKER_01]: just warfarin, which is an anti-clodian agent that people take.

 311
 00:19:04,814 --> 00:19:10,572